 In 1974 aged 6, Georgina Starr climbed into the television to join Jerry on his filmic adventures.

 Exactly 20 years later Starr received a message in a space bottle, together with a helmet of invisibility, a selection of Dean Martin records, and a tin of a Buitoni ravioli—the food she was eating while watching the films in 1974.
 She put on the helmet and ate the ravioli.
 In a Proustian reverie she began to remember scenes from a life she had a long forgotten.
 Making a list of 'desires' and armed with a Hi-8 video camera she attempted to attain these desires one by one.

-"Visit to a Small Planet (1994) explores dream, memory and the unconscious mind through the multifaceted lens of desire instilled in the developing child's brain during the rise of television culture in the 1960s and 70s."
+"Visit to a Small Planet (1994) explores dream, memory and the unconscious mind through the multifaceted lens of desire instilled in the developing child's brain during the rise of television culture in the 1970s."